visualDust/sharebib/README.md

 # ShareBib

-A simple, self-hosted tool for managing and sharing BibTeX collections with labmates.
+ShareBib is a self-hosted paper collection manager for BibTeX workflows, with a web app for teams, a Python SDK and CLI for automation, and agent skill support for AI-assisted paper management.

+Use it to share collections with labmates, import and export `.bib` files, run scheduled arXiv crawlers, and manage papers programmatically from your shell, scripts, or AI agent.

 ## Typical workflow

 You curate papers in Zotero → right-click a collection → Export Collection → `.bib` → upload it here.

 Your labmate opens the link you shared → exports the `.bib` → imports it into their own Zotero.
-Done.
+Or use the `sharebib` CLI / agent skill to automate the same workflow.

 <table>
   <tr>